 Autour du Pain, 135 Rue de Turenne and 59 rue de Saintonge, Paris 75003

-Autour du Pain was my go-to pâtisserie during the spring confinement of 2020.
-I would line up with the locals around the block for their outstanding baguette and a treat.
+Autour du Pain was the French pâtisserie near me during the spring confinement of 2020.
+I would line up with the locals around the block for their outstanding baguette and a French pastry.
 Autour du Pain, like most pâtisseries in Paris, has a fabulous array of desserts making one’s taste buds come alive at first glance.

-It was the lemon tart that I returned to over and over again.
+It was the lemon tart that I returned to over and over again at Autour du Pain.
 The pastry is excellent and the filling has just the right amount of lemony tang.
 These tarts are available with a meringue topping (my preference) or without.
 Make sure you stop by for one of these outstanding Paris pastries when exploring the Marais.

 The line-up.
 Remember one of the telltale signs of a best bakery in Paris?
-At Du Pain et Des Idees, there is always a queue.
+At Du Pain et Des Idées, there is always a queue.
+Artisan baker Christophe Vasseur offers a range of delectable items including his famous Pain des Amis, perfect for a picnic by the Canal Saint-Martin.

-Famous for their bread and Chausson aux Pommes, it’s the Escargot Chocolat-Pistache (chocolate pistachio danish) that I can not resist.
-The golden flaky pastry peppered with little tasty bits of chocolate and pistachio might actually be my all-time best Paris pastry of the year.
+Famous for its bread and chausson aux pommes (apple turnover) it’s the Escargot Chocolat-Pistache (chocolate pistachio danish) that I can not resist.
+The golden flaky pastry peppered with little tasty bits of chocolate and pistachio might actually be the all-time best pastry in Paris.
+Add it to your list of “must-have pastry” in Paris.

 Read More | This guide to Canal Saint-Martin is perfect for exploring the area.
 Do you know the story of the crocodile in the Canal?
 Looking for restaurants in the area?
 Here are my suggestions.